 Summary Report requirements for Municipalities with Large Municipal Residential Systems are identified within Schedule 22.
-Annual Report submissions for the previous calendar year must be submitted to the City's Mayor and Members of Council, as Owners of the system, by March 31st of the following year.
-The City also posts the Report on the City's external website and hard copies of the Report are available free of charge to the public at the City's Joint Operations Centre located at 2800 Rutherford Road.
+Annual Report submissions for the previous calendar year must be submitted to the City's Mayor and Members of Council, as Owners of the system, by March 31 of the following year.
+The City also posts the report on the City's external website and copies of the report are available free of charge to the public upon request.

-Similarly, Annual Reports, as defined under Section 11 of the Regulation, for the previous calendar year are prepared for submission to the City's Mayor and Members of Council, as Owners of the system, no later than February 28th of the following year.
+Similarly, Annual Reports, as defined under Section 11 of the Regulation, for the previous calendar year are prepared for submission to the City's Mayor and Members of Council, as Owners of the system, no later than February 28 of the following year.
 Annual Report requirements are defined in the legislation.
-The City ensures that effective steps are taken to advise users that copies of the Report are available, without charge, including the location where copies of the Report may be obtained.
-This Report is also made available on the City's external website.
+The City ensures that effective steps are taken to advise users that copies of the report are available, without charge, including the location where copies of the report may be obtained.
+This report is also made available on the City's external website.